About Co-operantics

 Kate Whittle Glastonbury Social Enterprise Conference 2010

 Kate Whittle has been working in the social economy for over 30 years, both in the UK and in the Dominican Republic, where she worked as a volunteer with a federation of co-operatives in the Cibao.
 She has worked with co-operatives of all kinds, social enterprises, voluntary organisations and co-operative development bodies.
 On her return from the DR, Kate achieved an MA in Post Compulsory Education and Training from Greenwich University.
 From 1999 to 2004 she was an Associate at the Co-operative College.
 From 2003 to 2005 she served on the Board of the Phone Co-op.
 In 2003, together with Bob Cannell and David Dean, Kate founded Co-operative Business Consultants aiming to promote participative and co-operative management.
 Together with Nathan Brown and Alex Lawrie of Somerset Co-operative Services, she developed and taught the Understanding Co-operative Enterprise Unit of the ILM accredited VRQ Level 5 training programme for UK co-operative business advisers.
-Kate also acts as the Internal Verifier for Jim Brown’s ILM accredited VRQ Level 5 Certificate and Diploma in Social Enterprise Support.
-Kate was commissioned by Co-operatives UK to develop and run Co-operative Skills Seminars for UK worker co-ops.
-Kate designed and taught the Strategic Planning and Managing Change seminar.
+Kate also acted as the Internal Verifier for Jim Brown’s ILM accredited VRQ Level 5 Certificate and Diploma in Social Enterprise Support.
+Kate was commissioned by Co-operatives UK to develop and run Co-operative Skills Seminars for UK worker co-ops, designing and teaching the Strategic Planning and Managing Change seminar.
 The training was very well received by some of the UK’s largest worker co-ops: Suma, Infinity, Delta-T, Essential Trading and Unicorn Co-operative Grocery.

 3 thoughts on “About Co-operantics”